tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: help()
 				- DONE: update help() to include 'climb'
 				- DONE: test help()
-		- TBD: review full entrance / tree UI and tune for best flow
+		- DONE: review full entrance / tree UI and tune for best flow
+			- DONE: investigate error on actions on obj you can see from up_tree
+			- FINDING: zork just throws a 'can't see' err for anything below you
+			- DECISION: if zork can give an inscrutiable error then so can I! time to move on
 	- TBD: clean-up
 		- TBD: game_update(), room(), game_update(), map(), creature(), base()
 		- TBD: 2x static_gbl(), cmd_exe(), validate(), error(), interp()